pinkmoon25/ShowBizz/README.md

 Access the the online version of my application with this link [Live Demo](https://PinkMoon25.github.io/ShowBizz/)

+## Presentation Link

+You can see our presentation of the project [here](https://drive.google.com/file/d/1ft_SjhTG-vYD4-kCs8zGFygbFGfEaR9M/view?usp=sharing)

 ### Prerequisites

 have a working git on your localmachine.